 What part of AMCC’s work interests you the most?

-What three things do you love most about living in Alaska, or in your community?
+What do you love most about living in Alaska, or in your community?

 Where in Alaska would you like to visit or spend more time?